EdgelessPE/Edgeless/README_en.md

 ## Get Release & Modules
 Visit [Home Page](https://home.edgeless.top) or [Download Station](https://down.edgeless.top)
->Releases whose last number of version unequal to zero are alpha releases（EX 3.1.2），they can be get inside our [QQ Group](https://home.edgeless.top/jump/qqg.html)
+>Releases whose last number of version unequal to zero are alpha releases（ex 3.1.2），they can be get inside our [QQ Group](https://home.edgeless.top/jump/qqg.html)

 ## Authorization For Using Plug-in Packages
-Though our codes are open sourced，but your access to using our download station requires our service，and it needs authorization，[click](https://wiki.edgeless.top/1398297) to learn more
+Though our codes are open sourced，but your project's access to using our download station requires our service，and it needs authorization，[click](https://wiki.edgeless.top/1398297) to learn more

 ## Other Types Of Authorization
 [Click](https://wiki.edgeless.top/1398297) to learn more